cyb3727/SortDecision1/README.md

 ## Get Started
 #Step1: Open the project file MergeProjectNew.sln to start.

-#Step2: Prepare a remote linux serve.
+#Step2: Prepare a remote linux server.
 First, Install the boost library and libaio library.
 Then configure its remote connection in Visual Studio 2019.
 "Tools"->"Options"->"Cross platform"->"Add".

 #Step3: Compile the project.
 Before running, please prepare the data to be sorted and set its path in main.cpp.
 ## Directory Description